sbis04/yoga-instructor-oak-server/README.md

     > ./oak_starter.sh mountain beginners
     > ```

-    This command generates a `PID`, copy the process identifier to stop the script easily.
+    This command generates a `PID`, copy the process identifier to stop the script easily by passing to the `oak_dispose.sh` script.

 * Stop the script using the following: